ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ```
 saves a string to a temporary variable.
 Everything defined with the `var` keyword exists only one frame and in one event.
 Though it doesn't serve much purpose, it allows to write cleaner code and reuse temporary variables.
 The combination `\n` tells that there will be a line break there.
 By using the `+` operator, we join our strings with the current score and the saved one.
 Lastly, we create a new text label and set its text to the created variable's value (by using it as an argument in `new PIXI.Text(scoreText, ct.styles.get('Orange'));`).

-Now, create a room called `UI_OhNo` with the created types.
+Now, create a room called `UI_OhNo` with the created templates.

 ![Setting a starting room in ct.js](./images/tutJettyCat_31.png)

 The last thing we need is creating this room when the cat hits an obstacle.
-Open the type `PotatoCat` and find the place where we detect collision with surface or obstacles in its On Step event.
+Open the template `PotatoCat` and find the place where we detect collision with surface or obstacles in its On Step event.
 Add this code right after the line with `ct.camera.follow = false;`:

 ```js
 // Wait for 1000 milliseconds (for one second)